ocaml-multicore/multicoretests/README.md

  - a `repeat`-combinator lets you test a property, e.g., 50 times
    rather than just 1.
 (Pro: a failure is found faster, Con: wasted, repetitive testing when there are no failures)
- - the `Non_det`-module uses a handler into `QCheck` to only perform repetition during shrinking.
+ - [a recent `QCheck` PR](https://github.com/c-cube/qcheck/pull/212) extends Test.make with a `~retries` parameter causing it to only perform repetition during shrinking.
 (Pro: each test is cheaper so we can run more, Con: more tests are required to trigger a race)

 A functor `STM.AddGC` inserts calls to `Gc.minor()` at random points between the executed commands.